Kairn/cook-book-java/applications/README.md

 # Applications :hotsprings:

-In this section, we will enumerate data structures and algorithms and how they can be utilized to solve particular problems efficiently.
+In this section, we will look at abstract data structures (ADTs) and related algorithms and see how they can be utilized to solve particular problems efficiently.

-## Data Structures
+## Abstract Data Structures

 ### Symbol table